-Risk Action to mitigate the risk Reputational impact of increasing The consultation material outlined why a parking charges by a five year five year inflation increase in parking inflation figure. charges is justified and necessary.
-Adverse impact of increased The public consultation provided the parking charges on businesses and opportunity for comments to be made by local economies. all interested parties.
+Risk Action to mitigate the risk Reputational impact of increasing The consultation material outlined why parking charges by a five year a five year inflation increase in parking inflation figure. charges is justified and necessary.
+Adverse impact of increased parking The public consultation provided the charges on businesses and local opportunity for comments to be made economies. by all interested parties.
 Some relevant economic data (e.g. links to Joint Strategic Assessments) was included in the consultation material.
-Adverse impact of increased An EAED has been developed to identify parking charges on some Protected the potential impacts and any necessary Characteristic groups. actions.
-Increase in inappropriate parking Town parking reviews will continue in line (e.g. in residential streets) as a with a prioritised programme.
-Better result of increased parking charges. management and control of parking will be enabled by the increased investment from parking income and use of modern technologies.
+Adverse impact of increased parking An EAED has been developed to charges on some Protected identify the potential impacts and any Characteristic groups. necessary actions.
+Increase in inappropriate parking Town parking reviews will continue in (e.g. in residential streets) as a line with a prioritised programme. result of increased parking charges.
+Better management and control of parking will be enabled by the increased investment from parking income and use of modern technologies.